ellemouton/website/content/drafts/sphinx.md

 ![](/onion/24-wrap_dave.png#center)

 Here is where things change!
-We know that before Alice hashes Dave’s payload to compute the HMAC, she must first insert the filler.
+We know that before Alice uses Dave’s payload to compute the HMAC, she must first insert the filler.

 ![](/onion/25-wrap_dave_2.png#center)